 Policy: Safe medication administration is an essential skill for all Registered Nurses.
 As such, it is the policy of the Health Sciences Division/Nursing Program for nursing students to demonstrate competency in calculation of accurate drug dosages.
-Students must receive a 100% on the drug calculation test for each nursing course by the fourth attempt.
-Failure to meet the requirement will result in a failure for the course.
+Students must receive a 100% on the drug calculation test by the third attempt.